joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 3.7.1 - October 3, 2018 =
+Minor point release that affects Preloaded and Search Engine Optimization add-on users only.
+This release fixes 2 critical bugs in Ajax Load More 3.7.

+* FIX - Fix for Preloaded add-on not parsing multiple Post Types (I'm sorry about that!).
+* FIX - Adding `.alm-reveal` div and `css_classes` to NO_SCRIPT render to keep styling and layouts consistent.

+= 3.7 - September 19, 2018 =
+* UPDATE NOTICE for Preloaded Addon Users - this ALM update moves preloaded posts into core .alm-listing container.
+This update was required for refactoring of core JS and HTML elements while making future enhancements easier to maintain.
+* NEW - Added new `ALM_LOCALIZE` class that allows Ajax Load More variables and parameters to be written to the page and accessed as JavaScript variables.
+This will be expanded in the near future and used for our React and Vue examples :)
+* NEW - Added <noscript /> support for SEO addon users that renders `WP_Query` results for SEO and users without JS enabled.
+* UPDATE - Updated Ajax `WP_Query` to use new `ALM_QUERY_ARGS` class.
+* FIX - Removed PHP warning messages caused by some Ajax Load More functions running in WP Admin.
+* FIX - Fixed issue with offset and preloaded posts in Users addon, Comments addon and ACF extensions.
+* FIX - Added a fix for `post__not_in` shortcode parameter not working with Sticky Posts.
+* FIX - Fixed issue with fading in of Ajax elements when using SEO addon is active.
+* FIX - Fixed issue search term filtering on default `search.php` template.
+* UPDATE - Hiding Load More button if JavaScript is not enabled.
+* UPDATE - Updated loading functionality of Preloaded and SEO addon when hitting a paged URL directly.
+* UPDATE - Code refactoring of some PHP functions and Core ALM JS.
+* UPDATE - Code clean up and organization.

+= 3.6.1 - August 24, 2018 =
+* FIX - Fix for search parameter not being passed correctly to Ajax Load More.
+* FIX - Fixed PHP warning message being displayed with Call the Action add-on.
+* FIX - Fixed issue with Masonry settings not applying after latest 3.6 update.
+* NEW - Adding `total-posts` data attribute to parent Ajax Load More container.

+= 3.6 - August 24, 2018 =
+- NEW - Added export/download functionality for Repeater Templates, click the options icon (cog) under each Repeater Template to reveal.
+- NEW - Added compatibility with Gutenberg editor.
+- NEW - Added support for SCRIPT_DEBUG.
+- FIX - Fixed issue with abrupt transition when filtering with Masonry.
+- FIX - Removed JS error in console when custom filtering with Masonry.
+- Update - Admin UI/UX enhancements to Repeater Template page.
+- Update - Added support for passing extra Masonry options to Ajax Load More.
+- Update - Improving the Ajax headers that are sent with each query - ALM now only sends relevant query params via GET request.
+- Update - Improving the HTML output - ALM now only renders relevant data attributes on the `.alm-listing` div.
+- Update - Started initial integration of upcoming ALM Pro add-on.
+- Update - Updated Plugin Updater Class for add-ons.

+= 3.5.1 - June 20, 2018 =
+* NEW - Adding `columnWidth` support for Masonry.
+* NEW - Adding support and backwards compatibility for Custom Repeaters < v2.5
+* UPDATE - Added `transition_container_classes` parameter option to .alm-paging-content div for paging add-on.
+* FIX - Added fix for WPML taxonomy archive pages.
+* FIX - Fixed issue with `transition_container="false"` and new loading transition.
+* FIX - Updated ACF Relationship field function to return null if field is not present on the post ID page.

+= 3.5.0 - April 17, 2018 =
+### Notice
+This Ajax Load More update contains a major change to how the default repeater template is saved and displayed.
+On update, your default repeater template will be moved from `/plugins/ajax-load-more/core/repeater` to an `alm_templates`  directory created within `/wp-content/uploads`.
+This is a long overdue enhancement to the plugin and I highly recommend you backup your site (or Repeater Template at least) prior to updating Ajax Load More incase permission issues occur during the upgrade process.

+* NEW - Updating Ajax Load More loading sequence to help with integration for Adsense and DFP advertisements in Ajax content.
+* NEW - Default Repeater Template now saved and accessed from the `/wp-content/uploads` directory.
+* FIX - Added a fix for WPML users that supports category and tag archives across languages [See issues](https://wpml.org/forums/topic/ajax-load-more-wpml-non-default-languages-not-loading/).
+* FIX - Fixed issue with `destroy_after` not triggering at correct intervals when using [Preloaded add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/preloaded/).
+* FIX - Fixed issue with shortcode parameters not being sent to Ajax Load More for the [Comments add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/comments/).
+* UPDATE - Added support for new [SEO](https://connekthq.com/plugins/ajax-load-more/add-ons/search-engine-optimization/) add-on filter hooks.
+* UPDATE - Updated CSS for the styling list elements. (`.alm-listing > li`)
+* UPDATE - Packaging [Masonry v4.2.1](https://masonry.desandro.com/) in Ajax Load More as core WordPress includes an older version of Masonry that was causing issues with certain features.
+* UPDATE - Simplifying Ajax Load More transition property to allow for feature enhancements (Removed 'slide' transition and jQuery animations).
+* UPDATE - Removing `transition_speed` shortcode parameter and set a globe 1/4 second transition speed for all animations.
+* UPDATE - Various UI/UX enhancements
+* UPDATE - Code cleanup.

 = 3.4.1 - February 22, 2018 =
 * UPDATE - Added compatibility for Filters + Paging add-ons.